 What is Duetact?

-Duetact contains a combination of glimepiride and pioglitazone, two oral diabetes medicines that help control blood sugar levels.
+Duetact contains a combination of glimepiride and pioglitazone, both or which are oral diabetes medicines that help control blood sugar levels.

 Duetact is for people with type 2 diabetes.
 Duetact is sometimes given with other diabetes medications when greater blood sugar control is needed.

 Duetact is not for treating type 1 diabetes.

 You should not use Duetact if you have severe or uncontrolled heart failure, or if you have bladder cancer.
 Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
 Duetact is not for treating type 1 diabetes.

 Before taking this medicine